Mazuh/PlottingBrazilTradings/README.md

 # Brazil Trading Plot
 ## Plotting international trades

-An educational experience plotting educacional trades between Brazil and the rest of the world.
+An educational experience plotting comercial trades between Brazil and the rest of the world.

 I did it just to introduce myself on Matplotlib and help my girlfriend on an college homework.